Data-driven recruitment

 The Top 6 Benefits of Data-Driven Recruitment

-4 min read · By Academic Positions · Published 3 years ago
+4 min read · Advice & Insights / Data-driven recruitment · Published 4 years ago

 Data is a powerful way to measure performance and is present within most modern recruitment strategies.
 The growing popularity of applicant tracking systems (ATSs) has made it easier for those who do academic hiring to access data from their hiring process.
 However, not all universities have made this investment or use data to influence and adjust their overall strategy.
 There are other ways to get access to data without investing in an ATS, and this can be achieved through using partners or designing your own process.